ansible/workshops/exercises/ansible_security/1.1-explore/README.md

 On your control host, have a look at the inventory by executing the command `cat ~/lab_inventory/hosts`.
 All the IP addresses are specific to your environment.
 Whenever the exercises ask you to access a certain machine, you can always look up the IP in the inventory on the control host.

 Ansible is already configured to use the inventory specific to your environment.
-As shown in the example above, the inventory carries more than just the host names and IP addresses.
-Especially in the case of the Windows workstation, several more parameters are set.
+As shown in the example above, the inventory contains more than just the hostnames and IP addresses.
+As you can see, especially in the case of the Windows workstation, several more parameters are set.

 > **Note**
 >
-> Not all hosts in your lab can be reached vis SSH.
-During the exercises, each node type will be explained in detail and the means how to access the resources will be shown step by step.
+> Not all hosts in your lab can be reached via SSH.
+During the exercises, each node type and how to access the resources will be explained in detail.

 ## Step 1.5 - Victim machine

-For the exercises of section 2 we need to have security incidents.
-Those should happen on a **victim** machine - that is Snort server.
-It is basically a RHEL installation with Snort installed and running a simplified web server to run attacks against.
+For the exercises in section 2, we need to have security incidents.
+These incidents happen on a **victim** machine - that is the Snort server.
+It is basically a RHEL machine with Snort and a simplified webserver to run attacks against.

 ## Step 1.6 - Working the Labs

 You might have guessed by now this lab is pretty commandline-centric…​ :-)

   - Don’t type everything manually, use copy & paste from the browser when appropriate.
-But stop to think and understand.
+But stop to think so you understand what's happening at every stage.

-  - All labs were prepared using **Vim**, but we understand not everybody loves it.
-Feel free to use alternative editors.
+  - All labs are prepared using **Vim**, but feel free to use your preferred editor.
 In the lab environment we provide **Midnight Commander** (just run **mc**, function keys can be reached via Esc-\<n\> or simply clicked with the mouse) or **Nano** (run **nano**).
 Here is a short [editor intro](../0.0-support-docs/editor_intro.md).

 ----